raytraina/pokeseepokedo/README.md

 ##### Deployment

-This application has not been deployed yet.
-Contact the author for details.
+This application has been deployed on [Heroku](https://pokeseepokedo.herokuapp.com/).

 ##### Permissions